FANHATCHA/Assignments/ProgrammingCompetition/JavaGraphTheory.md

 **Find Strongly Connected Components:**

-The complexity of this algorithm (which we came up with) is O(m*(n+m)) to remove the bridges.
-After the bridges have been removed, we are left with connected components (indicating those which were originally strongly connected), and we can simply find the components in O(n+m).
+The complexity of this algorithm (which we came up with) is O(m*(n+m)) to remove the "bridges".
+After the "bridges" have been removed, we are left with connected components (indicating those which were originally strongly connected), and we can simply find the components in O(n+m).

 NOTE: It may be possible to improve our algorithm by removing all bridges at once, instead of one at a time.
+NOTE: Our use of the word "bridge" is slightly different than the normal definition.
+We're using it to refer to any edge that when followed, you would never be able to return to the starting spot (so we are dealing with directed graphs).

 ``` java
 // Remove all bridges